nltk/nltk_book/book/ch08-extras.rst

 `vp`:gc: starting at 0, but have not yet satisfied these subgoals.
 In order to find an  `np`:gc: we need to invoke a production that has `np`:gc: on its left hand side.
-This work is done by the Top-Down Expand Rule td-expand-rule_.
+This work is done by the Top-Down Expand Rule ex-td-expand-rule_.
 This tells us that if our chart contains an incomplete edge whose dot is followed by a nonterminal *B*, then the parser should add any self-loop edges licensed by the grammar whose left-hand side is *B*.

-.. _td-expand-rule:
+.. _ex-td-expand-rule:
 .. ex:: `Top-Down Expand Rule`:dt: For each incomplete edge [*A* |rarr| |alpha|\ |dot|\ *B*\ |beta|\ , (*i*, *j*)] and for each grammar production *B* |rarr| |gamma|, add the edge